OktaySavdi/kubernetes-yaml/ingress-controller/nginx-controller.md

 We include two options for deploying the Ingress controller:

+-   _Deployment_.
+Use a Deployment if you plan to dynamically change the number of Ingress controller replicas.
 -   _DaemonSet_.
 Use a DaemonSet for deploying the Ingress controller on every node or a subset of nodes.

 > Before creating a Deployment or Daemonset resource, make sure to update the  [command-line arguments](https://docs.nginx.com/nginx-ingress-controller/configuration/global-configuration/command-line-arguments)  of the Ingress Controller container in the corresponding manifest file according to your requirements.